FreeOpcUa/opcua-modeler/README.md

 Python OPC UA address space buidler.
 This can be used to create OPC UA address spaces in XML format for import to Free OPC UA Server.

-This is a work in progress that will start as a basic script, but eventually inclue a full GUI.
+This is a work in progress that will start as a basic script, but eventually include a full GUI.

 Initial goals:
 *Generate aliases